rust-lang/rust/active/0000-collections-conventions.md

 * The `reserve` and `reserve_exact` methods now take as an argument the *extra* space to reserve, rather than the final desired capacity, as this usage is vastly more common.
-The `reserve` function will generally grow the capacity in powers of two (as needed for amortization), while `reserve_exact` will reserve exactly the requested additional capacity.
+The `reserve` function may grow the capacity by a larger amount than requested, to ensure amortization, while `reserve_exact` will reserve exactly the requested additional capacity.
 The `reserve_additional` methods are deprecated.

 * The `with_capacity` constructor does *not* take any additional arguments, for uniformity with `new`.
 This change affects `Bitv` in particular.